-- Cold Weather: Photochromic lenses will get darker in cold weather conditions, which makes them more suitable for snow skiers than beachgoers.
-(Once inside, away from the triggering UV light, the cold lenses take longer to regain their clear color than warm lenses.)
+They actually get their darkest in cold weather, which makes them more suitable for snow skiers than beachgoers.
+However, once inside and away from the triggering UV light, cold lenses take longer to regain their clear color than warm lenses.

-- Driving a car: Most windshields have UV protection built in, which significantly reduces the amount of UV light reaching your lenses.
+Most windshields have UV protection built in, which significantly reduces the amount of UV light reaching lenses.
 This prevents the photochromic compound from working to its fullest, so lenses will darken considerably less in a car with built-in UV protection.

-- Lenses that have a clear neutral state will never get as dark as those that start out darker.
-If you are seeking darker lenses, try going from a “dark to darker” state.
-Look for glasses with lenses that are medium or light gray in their neutral state; their transition in the sun will be closer to a sunglass feel than lenses that start as clear.
+Lenses that have a clear, neutral state will never get as dark as those that start out darker.
+For darker lenses, try starting with a lens that is already at least slightly shaded.
+Look for glasses with lenses that are medium or light gray in their neutral state since their transition in the sun will be closer to a sunglass feel than lenses that start as clear.